 Another tool that can help you assess your competitor’s SEO is SEMrush.
 SEMrush will help you uncover which of your opponent’s keywords perform the best.
 You can also get a lot of information about their advertising, organic and paid strategies, and link building tactics.

-When you know what keywords worked for your competitors, it is much easier to develop copy that will resonate with your target customers.
+When you’ve done competitor keyword research and you know what keywords worked for your competitors, it is much easier to develop a copy that will resonate with your target customers.

 6. Functionality Analysis

 You can get a lot of insight into the online functionality of your competitors by examining the tools that they use on their websites.
 You can install the Ghostery extension.
 This examines the tags that reside on a given website.

 You can assess your competitors and rank them with the tools that they use.
 If they use Google Analytics, a very common tool, you’ll give them two points.
 Google Tag Manager could also be worth two points.
 If they use heatmaps, give them four points.
 And, if they use A/B testing tools, give them ten points because those are the tools that bring them the most relevant data.

 Your competitors that scored the most points are the ones that you need to watch.